 What to Tell the 911 Operator

-Often people who have been involved in an accident are in shock.
-However, it’s important to be precise in your 911 call.
+Often, people who have been involved in an accident are in shock.
+However, it’s essential to be precise in your 911 call.
 Tell the dispatcher.

 - Who?
 Provide your name and contact numbers in case the authorities need to get more information from you after the call.